deltachat/deltachat-pages/en/index.md

 lang: en
 ---

-# Delta Chat is a decentralized and secure messenger app
+# Delta Chat is a decentralized and secure messenger app {#homepage-heading}

 💬 Reliable instant messaging with multi-profile and multi-device support